Author by a waterfall on Croatia and Bosnia and Herzegovina roadtrip

 Here you can find a breakdown of how much our trip in May 2024 cost us (2 adults).
 But the prices vary by season.

-What’s the best time for visiting Croatia and Bosnia and Herzegovina?
+What’s the best time for a Croatia and Bosnia and Herzegovina trip?

 I truly believe that the tail end of may and the very beginning of June is the best time if you are looking for summer vibes.
 The weather is already warm, but the crowds are not unbearable yet and the prices haven’t reached their peak yet.
 The only thing we missed is that local fruits like figs and apricots were not in season yet.